elegoff/SuperSimpleStocks/README.md

-- The List of Stocks is currently hardcoded and no additional Stock can be added nor removed (actually we read that "The code should provide only the functionality requested)
+- The List of Stocks is currently loaded at startup and it was not specified that if would have to manage insertion of deletions in this list

-- The timeout for actions (1 second) is hardcoded and would preferably be defined in a configuration file in case the user would like to change it.
+- The timeout for actions (1 second) is hard-coded and would preferably be defined in a configuration file in case the user would like to change it.

-- The logging output defauts to console, we would preferably use a log file in real production.
+- The logging output defaults to console, we would preferably use a log file in real production.

-- The implementation does not prevent selling Stocks we did not previously buy, not does it check if traded quantities are consistant.
+- The implementation does not prevent selling Stocks we did not previously buy, not does it check if traded quantities are consistent.
 (let's not forget this is "very simple" stock :) )